mfoo/thanks_ants/README.md

 * **/thing/:thing/:thingee** (for arbitrary calls, no JSON response yet)
 	* /thing/hello/nick => hick

-The API is accessible through both HTTP and JSON based on the `Content-Type` and `Accepts` headers.
+The API is accessible through JSON based on the `Content-Type` and `Accepts` header.

 JSON responses are in the format: